javahometech/devops-we-aug-2019/git-branch.md

-#### Fore deleting a branch
+#### Force deleting a branch

-Sometimes you comeplete a task and client say we do not need those changes in such scenarios we have to force delete branches
+Sometimes you complete a task and client say we do not need those changes in such scenarios we have to force delete branches

 ```
    git branch -D <branch-name>